 Below are two displays of URIs retrieved through linked data in Alma.

 At the same time, the URIs are published downstream to discovery and will be accessible in Primo.
 These URIs are also exposed in all APIs that return BIB records.
 For example, they are exposed in the API returning JSON-LD and the new URI support for BIB records returning RDA/RDF.

 This support is enabled with the click of a button, as seen in the image at left.

 Early on, we discovered that our BIBFRAME track was premature.
 On the bright side, all we are doing for RDA/RDF will give us a good head start for BIBFRAME when it matures enough to be used in a production environment.

 Primo, with Summon to follow, will make the URIs available for library use in a new linked data section of its PNX.
 More importantly, the new Primo discovery interface will have a sample Angular-JS “directive” that displays information based on URIs.
 This is the real power of linked data: bringing relevant information to the end user that was difficult or even impossible before.
 The next step will be to include “out-of-the-box” linked data-powered user interface functionality that any library can use in their discovery whether they are experts in linked data or not.

-Following are some simple examples of discovery linked data use that will work end-to-end in Alma and Primo without link data expertise.
+Following are some simple examples of discovery linked data use that will work end-to-end in Alma library management system and Primo library discovery service link data expertise.